ioanmeri/the-complete-networking-fundamentals-course/007-ip-addressing.md

 ### Class A

-- first 8 bits: network, last 24 bits: hosts
+- first 8 bits: network, last 24 bits: host
-- start with a binary 0
+- start with a **binary 0**
 - Binary Range 0.0.0.0 to 127.255.255.255
 - Exception
   - 127 is reserved for loopback